Sony India appoints first Indian Managing Director Sunil Nayyar - NewsX

 ALSO READ: 24-year-old MBBS student Shahnaz Khan becomes youngest village sarpanch in Rajasthan

-ALSO READ: After Syed Ali Geelani quits, Tehreek-e-Hurriyat elects Ashraf Sehrai as interim chairmanFor all the latest Science & Technology News, download NewsX App
+ALSO READ: After Syed Ali Geelani quits, Tehreek-e-Hurriyat elects Ashraf Sehrai as interim chairmanFor all the latest Business News, download NewsX App